CRIMINAL MISCHIEF AND PROPERTY DAMAGE CHARGES

 HOW SERIOUS ARE MY CRIMINAL MISCHIEF CHARGES?

-Criminal mischief can range in severity from a summary offense all the way up to a third-degree misdemeanor.
-The severity of the charges is based upon the amount of property damage or the types of property or services damaged as a result of the actor's conduct:
+Criminal mischief can range in severity from a summary offense all the way up to a third-degree felony.
+The severity of the charges is based upon the amount of property damage or the types of property or services damaged as a result of the actor's conduct.
+Offenses are graded as follows:

 - 3rd Degree Felony: Punishable by up to 7 years in prison for causing financial loss of over $5,000 or a substantial interruption or impairment of public communication, transportation or supply of utilities